 In choosing a major, students should concentrate in a discipline in which they have genuine interest and one that will motivate them to be most productive.
 The range of undergraduate majors is broad; students should seek intensity and depth in an undergraduate program, thereby demonstrating a capacity to perform well at an academically rigorous level and in law school.

-The field of public health has applications in many disciplines, and offers many career opportunities.
+The field of public health has applications in many disciplines and offers many career opportunities.
 The undergraduate program in public health is an effective and cost-efficient way to prepare individuals with public health competencies either for graduate education in the public health sciences or to enter the field immediately upon graduation.

 Tulane’s school of Public Health and Tropical Medicine is one of only 31 accredited undergraduate public health programs in the country.
 The Bachelor’s of Science in Public Health provides a strong base for students interested in pursuing graduate study at The School of Public Health & Tropical Medicine.
-It is one of only 24 public health graduate programs in the United States with national and international recognition and extensive program connections abroad.

 If you need further assistance or have not found an answer to your question, please contact the Admission office.